hornos/gridhowto/README.md

     bin/play @@root pcp

-PCP contains an automated reasoning deamon (`pmie`) which you can use to throw system exceptions.
+PCP contains an automated reasoning deamon (`pmie`) which you can use to throw system exceptions caught by eg. Errbit or broadcasted via an MQ.

 ### Tops & Logs
 The `basic_tools` playbook installs several small wrappers for simple cluster monitoring.
 The following commands are available: